List of ancient great powers: Maurya Empire

-The heartland of the Cholas was the fertile valley of the Kaveri River, but they ruled a significantly larger area at the height of their power from the later half of the 9th century till the beginning of the 13th century.
-The whole country south of the Tungabhadra was united and held as one state for a period of two centuries and more.
-Under Rajaraja Chola I and his son Rajendra Chola I, the dynasty became a military, economic and cultural power in South Asia and South-east Asia.
-The power of the new empire was proclaimed to the eastern world by the celebrated expedition to the Ganges which Rajendra Chola I undertook and by the overthrow after an unprecedented naval war of the maritime empire of Srivijaya, as well as by the repeated embassies to China.

-During the period 1010–1200, the Chola territories stretched from the islands of the Maldives in the south to as far north as the banks of the Godavari River in Andhra Pradesh.
-Rajaraja Chola conquered peninsular Southern India, annexed parts of what is now Sri Lanka and occupied the islands of the Maldives.
-Rajendra Chola sent a victorious expedition to Northern India that touched the river Ganges and defeated the Pala ruler of Pataliputra, Mahipala.
-He also successfully invaded kingdoms of the Malay Archipelago.
-The Chola dynasty went into decline at the beginning of the 13th century with the rise of the Pandyas, who ultimately caused their downfall.

-The Cholas left a lasting legacy.
-Their patronage of Tamil literature and their zeal in building temples has resulted in some great works of Tamil literature and architecture.
-The Chola kings were avid builders and envisioned the temples in their kingdoms not only as places of worship but also as centres of economic activity.
-They pioneered a centralised form of government and established a disciplined bureaucracy.

 Gupta Empire

 In the 4th and 5th centuries, the Gupta Empire unified India.
-This period is called the Golden Age of India and was marked by extensive achievements in science, technology, engineering, art, dialectic, literature, logic, mathematics, astronomy, religion and philosophy that crystallized the elements of what is generally known as Indian culture.
+This period is called the Golden Age of India and was marked by extensive achievements in science, technology, engineering, art, literature, logic, mathematics, astronomy, religion and philosophy that crystallized the elements of what is generally known as Indian culture.
 Chandragupta I, Samudragupta, and Chandragupta II were the most notable rulers of the Gupta dynasty.

 The high points of this cultural creativity are magnificent architectures, sculptures and paintings.
 The Gupta period produced scholars such as Kalidasa, Aryabhata, Varahamihira, Vishnu Sharma, and Vatsyayana who made great advancements in many academic fields.
 Science and political administration reached new heights during the Gupta era.
 Strong trade ties also made the region an important cultural center and set the region up as a base that would influence nearby kingdoms and regions in Burma, Sri Lanka, Indonesian Archipelago and Indochina.